Ise, Mie: Climate

 Ise has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Ise is 15.6 C. The average annual rainfall is 1870.8 mm, with September as the wettest month.
 The temperatures are highest on average in August, at around 27.2 C, and lowest in January, at around 4.8 C.

 Demographics

-Per Japanese census data, the population of Ise has remained relatively steady over the past 50 years.
+The population of Ise has remained relatively steady over the past 50 years.

 History

 Ise's history is directly linked to that of Ise Grand Shrine.
 Ise Grand Shrine is separated into two main parts: The Inner Shrine and the Outer Shrine.
 Despite the names, these are actually two physically separate shrines approximately six kilometers apart.
 Ise began with small settlements that had sprung up around the two shrines.
 During the Edo period, Ise was a major destination for pilgrimages which were called "o-Ise-mairi" (literally, "Coming to Ise") and thus, these settlements grew larger and developed into small villages.
 The village around the Inner Shrine was named Uji, and the village around the Outer Shrine was named Yamada.
 Because of the religious importance of Ise Grand Shrine, the Tokugawa shogunate during the Edo period viewed the area as politically significant and installed a magistrate in Yamada.